Longshore Workers Compensation Lawyer in Northern California

 Working on the waterfront can involve dangerous conditions, including heavy machinery, cargo handling, cranes, trucks, containers, wet surfaces, and vessel-related hazards.

-Longshore workers compensation claims can involve medical care, wage loss, disability benefits, and disputes over federal coverage.
+A longshore workers compensation lawyer can help injured harbor workers understand medical care, wage loss, disability benefits, and disputes over federal coverage.

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) provides federal workers’ compensation protections for many maritime employees, including longshore workers, harbor workers, ship-repairers, shipbuilders, ship-breakers, and some harbor construction workers.
 You can review the official overview from the U.S. Department of Labor Longshore FAQ.

-Weltin Law helps injured longshore and harbor workers across Northern California understand their rights, protect their claims, and pursue benefits they may be entitled to.
+Weltin Law helps injured longshore and harbor workers across Northern California understand their rights, review claim problems, and evaluate benefits they may be entitled to.

 Longshore workers and harbor workers may suffer injuries in a wide range of waterfront and maritime-related incidents: